Flag This Hub

 Zwieback or 'twice cooked bread', is a great chewy treat for baby.

-For this stage it's best to stick to large chewy foods that baby can chew on but not bite off, as well as continue with purées.
-You can start introducing some finely mashed food into baby's diet as well.
+For this stage it's best to stick to large chewy foods that baby can chew on but not bite off, or small cut up chunks of food that baby can chew on.

 • Banana